 * We have ordered worship of varying styles

 * We have readings from the Bible at each service.

 * You will find the Sermons stimulating and challenging

 In addition - the building is modern, warm and comfortable

-Tea and coffee are served after the morning service (and sometimes cakes !)
+Tea ,coffee and biscuits are served after the morning service (and sometimes cakes !)

 We very much